The Ossipee Valley Libation Tent!

 What could be better than sampling a cold pour (or sharing a pitcher with friends!) of local craft beer or hard cider, deep into the lustrous Maine summer night, under the twinkle lights, watching incredible acoustic musicians break-it-down!

 This is NOT your average beer tent (AKA beer corral!): Ossipee’s Brews & Bluegrass Tent is a scene!
 It’s the place to BE seen!
-We offer over twelve types of local beer, hard cider, wine, and mead along our handcrafted bar.
+We offer over twelve types of local beer, hard cider, wine, and mead along our handcrafted bar, and in 2019 we will be offering a special popup bar presented by Allagash Brewery.
 Celebrate with friends while enjoying a great view of the Main Stage during the day, or meet someone new at our beautiful harvest slab tables, or funky ‘old door’ picnic booths!
 Sunflowers, twinkle lights and a fantastic view of the Maine Stage complete the picture.

-All pours available in pitchers as well as 12oz (beer) or 6oz (wine) cups ($5 each)
+All pours available in pitchers as well as 12oz (beer and hard cider) or 6oz (wine).

 Thank you Sponsors!

 To make the beer tent a success we rely on the generosity of our festival Brew sponsors!
 Check out the story behind each of these incredible Maine companies below…and, hey, while you’re at it, don’t forget to visit them on your way out of town!